gvwilson/thirdbit/src/fiction/maddy-roo/index.md

 baring her wolf teeth just a little as she smiled.

 An old bell hung on an enormous curlicue hook on the mayor's veranda.
-Generations of village children had whispered to one another that it was made from the plating of a scavenger bot that had lurked beneath Rusty Bridge when there still was a bridge.
+Generations of the town's children had whispered to one another that it was made from the plating of a scavenger bot that had lurked beneath Rusty Bridge when there still was a bridge.
 They stopped believing the story when they got older,